 A cloud based artwork management tool also helps with digital asset management.

 Marketing campaigns involving personalized packaging and custom labels have been largely successful.
 But these projects are sophisticated and involve complex workflows with multiple collaborators.
-One can simplify the process with proper artwork management tools.
+One can simplify the process with proper artwork management tools that ensures effective brand asset management.

 Artwork management tools provide the tools needed to collaborate, approve an artwork quickly and release the product to the market.
 Tell us your thoughts on managing such projects in the comments below!